 ARC Webinar Series: Behavioural Aspects of Institutional Investment Decision-Making

 4 October 2018

 Following the successful launch of last year’s webinar series, the Actuarial Research Centre (ARC) has produced a further series of webinars in 2018 to showcase its largest cutting-edge research programmes, addressing some of the significant challenges in actuarial science.
-In this webinar we hear from the Principal Investigator of this research programme, Professor Peter Ayton (City, University of London) and co-researcher Dr. Iain Clacher (University of Leeds).
+In this webinar, we hear from the Principal Investigator of this research programme, Professor Peter Ayton (City, University of London) and co-researcher Dr Iain Clacher (University of Leeds).
 By watching this webinar you will learn about the objectives of this research programme and some of the early developments since its commencement in January 2018.
 A recording of the webinar is available on YouTube and is also posted on the IFoA's online learning webpages.

 To date, a substantial volume of work has been undertaken in the field of behavioural finance to explore the psychological factors affecting investment decisions made by individuals.
 In contrast, “behavioural” factors (such as politics or human psychology) affecting decisions and actions made by institutional investors, such as insurers or pension schemes, are less understood.
 This could be significant for actuaries working in the areas of investment advice, asset-liability matching, liability-driven investments and investment risk management, within institutional investors, such as insurance companies and defined benefit pension schemes.
 A significant number of actuaries work today as advisors to institutional investors’ key decision-making bodies.
 Typical roles could include:

 - Investment advisors to occupational pension schemes